Basic landholder rights

 Hai bisogno di un interprete?

-Customers can now apply for a basic landholder rights (BLR) bore through our new Customer Portal.
+Customers can now apply for a basic landholder rights (BLR) bore through our Customer Portal.

 Owners or occupiers of land overlaying an aquifer or with river, estuary or lake frontage can take water without a licence for domestic (household) purposes or for stock watering.